 Chest congestion happens to the best of us, and for a variety of reasons.
 If you have a virus, a cold, or the flu, if you have bronchitis, pneumonia, or any variety of ailment that causes phlegm and mucus to build up in the bronchial tubes, you may have symptoms of chest congestion…and you are likely feeling miserable.

 Symptoms of chest congestion include a feeling of pressure on the chest and unproductive coughing, or coughing that doesn’t have any stuff coming up.
+You might also feel like you can’t get a good, deep breath, or when you do it triggers a cough.
 Obviously, crud buildup in your lungs impairs your body’s ability to efficiently process oxygen, so one would want to get rid of it.
 Your body will naturally want to dispose of chest congestion, but it’s always best to try and help those things along.
 With the right help, it’ll rise out of you like split pea soup from little Regan in The Exorcist.

 - Difficulty breathing

 - Chest pain

 - Extreme lethargy/fatigue

 Best Ways to Get Rid of Chest Congestion